abbycabs/mozsprint-repo-template/CONTRIBUTING.md

-# Contributing to Awesome OER List
+# Contributing to Awesome Online Course List

 Thank you for your interest in contributing to P2PU's Awesome OER List!